himadric/graphql-wrapper-epib2bcommerce/README.md

 ## Introduction
 This is an experimental project that I wished to work on for quite some time but couldn't make much time through 2020 with a busy schedule.
 Finally, I could make time at the end of the year.
 Is it complete?
 Not at all.
 It's not meant to be a complete project (I said experimental, right?).
 The purpose of the project is to show 'how we can take existing Insite RestApis and produce GraphQL endpoints from them'.\
 \
 InsiteCommerce is acquired by Episerver this year released their latest frontend called Spire built on React.
 Insite was going to release GraphQL APIs but, for some reason pushed it back.
 The GraphQL APIs will be a much better fit than RestAPIs for Spire.
 I hope it will be released soon.
-In the meantime, if someone wants to use graphQL endpoints for Insite wrapping up the RestApis is an option.\
+In the meantime, if someone wants to use graphQL endpoints to integrate with Insite, wrapping up the RestApis is an option.\

 ## Implementation Approach
 For implementing GraphQL endpoints, I have used graphql-yoga as the GraphQL Server.
 Specifically used approach to merge typedefs and resolvers using @graphql-tools/merge package.
 I have declared typedefs and resolvers in separate files and using the @graphql-tools/load-files package to load them and export them.
 This enables GraphQL Server to load typedefs and resolvers when the server starts.\